jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 	 \<JASP\>\build-release-64
 	 \<JASP\>\build-debug-64

-	The destinction between debug version and release only differs in the option you choose in QtCreator.
+	The distinction between debug version and release only differs in the option you choose in QtCreator.
 Only the description for the release version is given here.

 5.	**Copy files** to their expected locations in the build folders:
 	From \<JASP\>\jasp-required-files\64\\* -> \<JASP\>\build-release-64